Mirabal sisters: Legacy

-In 2019, the southeast corner of 168th street and Amsterdam Avenue in Washington Heights, Manhattan, New York City, US, was designated Mirabal Sisters Way by the Council of the City of New York.
+In 2019, the southeast corner of 168th street and Amsterdam Avenue in Washington Heights, New York City, US, was designated Mirabal Sisters Way by the Council of the City of New York.
 In addition, a school campus in Washington Heights is named Mirabal Sisters Campus.

+In 2019, Time created 89 new covers to celebrate women of the year starting from 1920; it chose the three political Mirabal sisters for 1960.

 Being globally recognized as a symbol of social justice and feminism, the sisters have inspired the creation of many organizations that focus on keeping their legacy alive through social actions.
 In 2021, Rosa Hernández de Grullón, Ambassador of the Dominican Republic in France, inaugurated a plaque in Paris in honor of the famous Dominican resistance fighters murdered under the Trujillo dictatorship in 1960.
 The Mirabal Sisters Cultural and Community Center, a non-profit organization that seeks to improve the status of immigrant families.